MicrosoftDocs/architecture-center/docs/virtual-machines/baseline-landing-zone-content.md

 :::image type="content" source="./media/baseline-landing-zone-monitoring.png" alt-text="Diagram that shows monitoring resources for the workload." lightbox="./media/baseline-landing-zone-monitoring.png":::

 Similar to the baseline, all resources are configured to send Azure Diagnostics to the Log Analytics workspace provisioned by the workload team as part of the Infrastructure as Code (IaC) deployment of the resources.
+You might also also need to send logs to a central Log Analytics workspace.
+In Azure landing zones, that workspace is in the Management subscription.

 The platform team might also have DeployIfNotExists (DINE) policies to configure Azure Diagnostics to send logs to their centralized Management subscriptions.
 It's important to ensure that your implementation doesn't restrict those additional log flows.

 ##### Correlating data from multiple sinks

 Logs and metrics generated by the workload and its infrastructure components are stored in the workload's Log Analytics workspace.
-However, logs and metrics produced by centralized services, such as Azure Firewall, Microsoft Entra ID, Bastion, are stored in a central Log Analytics workspace in the Management subscription.
+However, logs and metrics produced by centralized services, such as Azure Firewall, Microsoft Entra ID, Bastion, are stored in a central Log Analytics workspace.
 There might be complexity when correlating data from multiple sinks.

 Correlated data is often used during incident response.
 Make sure the triage runbook for this architecture addresses this issue and includes organizational points of contact if the problem extends beyond the workload resources.
 Workload administrators may require assistance from platform administrators in correlating log entries from enterprise networking, security, or other platform services.